-- 1. How the Board has engaged and challenged on the assurance approaches which have been taken. - 2.
+- 1. How the Board has engaged and challenged on the assurance approaches which have been taken - 2.
 How the Board has taken action to ensure that any exceptions and weaknesses in the assurance approaches have been addressed. - 3.
 How the Board has satisfied itself that the approaches have appropriately identified and addressed any risks to the provision of accurate and complete data and information in particular areas. - 4.
 How the Board has utilised individual directors and committees in carrying out its activities in this area.

 Main Activities

 Overview of the Assurance Approach

-The second secon

-The Company has in place an audit and assurance framework which allows for the systematic monitoring and evaluation of performance.
-This involves having appropriate governance arrangements, close involvement by the Board in the assurance process, and the right level of independent review and challenge.
-It helps ensure that statutory and regulatory reporting requirements are met in full with a high level of assurance.
+ne Company has in place an audit and assurance framework which allows for the systematic onitoring and evaluation of performance.
+This involves having appropriate governance transpersents, close involvement by the Board in the assurance process, and the right level of dependent review and challenge.
+It helps ensure that statutory and regulatory reporting equirements are met in full with a high level of assurance.